Why wait to prioritize your mental health? Get started toward a happier, healthier life today.

 Women may also develop better coping strategies than males.
 These strategies can mask symptoms needed for proper diagnosis and may explain why men appear nearly 3 times more likely to be diagnosed with ADHD than women.

-Women are more likely to internalize their issues, which can lead to a host of additional symptoms that ADHD specialists are becoming more aware of.
-In addition to anxiety and depression, women with ADHD may exhibit compulsive overeating, substance abuse, low self-esteem, and chronic sleep deprivation.
+Women are also more likely to internalize their issues, which can lead to both a lack of diagnosis and a host of additional symptoms that ADHD specialists are only recently becoming more aware of.
+In addition to anxiety and depression, women with ADHD may exhibit substance use, low self-esteem, chronic sleep deprivation, and eating disorders.

-Depression in women with ADHD is common.
-They often develop coping strategies to hide their symptoms, but the condition remains.
-Masking may not be a conscious decision for women with ADHD, but it can make it more difficult to receive an accurate diagnosis.
+Women often develop coping strategies to hide their symptoms, but conditions remain.
+Masking may not be a conscious decision for women with ADHD.
+When anxiety and depression occur alongside or mask ADHD, it can make it more difficult to receive an accurate diagnosis.
+Treating both conditions is essential for feeling better.

 Just as no 2 people with adult ADHD express the disorder exactly the same, there’s no “one size fits all” way to treat symptoms.
-In general, people benefit from comprehensive treatment plans that consist of diagnostics, pharmaceuticals, behavior modification techniques, and ongoing care from an experienced provider.
+In general, people benefit from comprehensive treatment plans that can include:

-If you think you have ADHD, find a healthcare provider for personalized ADHD treatment on Klarity.
-Find a provider for an online or in-person appointment today!
+If you think you have ADHD, get a personalized ADHD treatment plan from a provider on Klarity Health.
+Find a provider for an online or in-person appointment within 24 hours.*

 Get free, credible health and wellness tips from Klarity